Abstract representations of events arise from mental errors in learning and memory: Results

-where $a^{(k)}(t) = \hat{A}^{(k)}_{x_{t-1},x_t}(t-1)$.
-Generally, each model $\hat{r}^{(\ell)}$ contains $\ell +1$ parameters $c^{(\ell)}_0,\hdots, c^{(\ell)}_{\ell}$, where $c^{(\ell)}_k$ quantifies the predictive power of the $k^{\text{th}}$-order transition structure.
-Intuitively, for each model $\hat{r}^{(\ell)}$, we expect $c^{(\ell)}_1, c^{(\ell)}_2,\hdots$ to be negative, reflecting a decrease in reaction times due to increased anticipation, and decreasing in magnitude, reflecting the intuition that higher-order transition structures should be progressively less predictive of people's reaction times.
-Indeed, considering the fourth-order model $\hat{r}^{(4)}$ as an example, we find that progressively higher-order transition structures play decreasingly significant roles in shaping human reactions (Fig. \ref{performance}c).
-However, even the largest coefficient in the fourth-order model ($c^{(4)}_1 = -165$ ms) is nearly an order of magnitude smaller than the slope in our model ($r_1 = -1127$ ms), indicating that the representation $\hat{A}$ in our model is much more strongly predictive of people's reaction times than any of the explicit representations $\hat{A}^{(1)}, \hat{A}^{(2)},\hdots$ in the competing models.
-In fact, our maximum entropy model achieves higher accuracy than the first three orders of the competing model hierarchy (Fig. \ref{performance}d) -- this is despite the fact that the third-order model even contains one more parameter.
-To account for the increasing number of parameters in the competing model hierarchy, we additionally compare the average Bayesian information criterion (BIC) of our model with the average BIC of the competing models, finding that the maximum entropy model provides the best description of the data across all models considered.
-Taken together, these results indicate that the free energy hypothesis, and the resulting maximum entropy model, are consistently more effective at describing human reactions than the hypothesis that people learn explicit representations of the higher-order transition structure.
+Intuitively, for each model $\hat{r}^{(\ell)}$, we expect $c^{(\ell)}_1, c^{(\ell)}_2,\hdots$ to be negative, reflecting a decrease in reaction times due to increased anticipation, and decreasing in magnitude, such that higher-order transitions are progressively less predictive of people's reaction times.
+Indeed, considering the third-order model $\hat{r}^{(3)}$ as an example, we find that progressively higher-order transitions are less predictive of human reactions (Fig. \ref{performance}d).
+However, even the largest coefficient ($c^{(3)}_1 = -135$ ms) is much smaller than the slope in our maximum entropy model ($r_1 = -735$ ms), indicating that the representation $\hat{A}$ is more strongly predictive of people's reaction times than any of the explicit representations $\hat{A}^{(1)}, \hat{A}^{(2)},\hdots$.
+Indeed, averaging over the random walk sequences, the maximum entropy model achieves higher accuracy than the first three orders of the competing model hierarchy (Fig. \ref{performance}e) -- this is despite the fact that the third-order model even contains one more parameter.
+To account for differences in the number of parameters, we additionally compare the average Bayesian information criterion (BIC) of our model with that of the competing models, finding that the maximum entropy model provides the best description of the data (Fig. \ref{performance}f).

+Similarly, averaging over the Hamiltonian walk sequences, the maximum entropy model provides more accurate predictions than the first two competing models (Fig. \ref{performance}i) and provides a lower BIC than the second and third competing models (Fig. \ref{performance}j).
+Notably, even in Hamiltonian walks, the maximum entropy model provides a better description of human reaction times than the second-order competing model, which has the same number of parameters.
+However, we remark that the first-order competing model has a lower BIC than the maximum entropy model (Fig. \ref{performance}j), suggesting that humans may focus on first-order rather than higher-order statistics during Hamiltonian walks -- an interesting direction for future research.
+On the whole, these results indicate that the free energy principle, and the resulting maximum entropy model, are consistently more effective at describing human reactions than the hypothesis that people learn explicit representations of the higher-order transition structure.